flexera-public/sca-codeinsight-reports-third-party-notices/README.md

 The following report options can be set once the report generation has been initiated:

 - Including child projects (True/False) - Determine if child project data will be included or not.
+- Include version numbers in artifacts (True/False) - Determine if the version number for a component will be added to any report aritfacts.
 - Replace Existing Notices Text Field Value (True/False) - Replace existing "Notices Text" field with gathered notices if already populated

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: